eshan1347/FootyComm/README.md

 - Results

 ## Introduction:
-It is a classic Sequence to Sequence Model with Encoder-decoder architecture with LSTM , but unlike using classic single head cross attention , I have experimented & implemented Multi Head Self Attention in the Encoder & Multi-Head Cross Attention in the Decoder - like Transformers .
+It is a classic Sequence to Sequence Model with Encoder-decoder architecture with Bi-directional LSTM , but unlike using classic single head cross attention , I have experimented & implemented Multi Head Self Attention in the Encoder & Multi-Head Cross Attention in the Decoder - like Transformers .
 This unique combination allows the model to quickly catch on to the patterns present in Football commentary & so even with low quality & quantity of data, small model, low training epochs (~10) & Mixed precision training - the model outputs coherant commentary.
 Also , instead of using a Text Embedding Model - I have chosen GPT2Tokenizer for encoding text , which has a vocabulary size of 50257.

 Model Architecture: